-Age is another factor that will impact your car insurance rate.
-Younger drivers pay the highest rates because they lack experience, and are more prone to accidents.
-Overall, Nationwide is going to be a cheaper option for young drivers.
-You can see the average annual premiums from Nationwide vs. Progressive based on age in the table below:
+Age is another factor that could impact your car insurance rate.
+Younger drivers typically pay the highest rates because they lack experience and are more prone to accidents.
+Across the board, Nationwide is likely going to be a cheaper option for young drivers.
+You can see the 2021 average annual premiums from Nationwide vs. Progressive based on age in the table below:

 |Car insurance company||Age 16*||Age 18*||Age 25||Age 30||Age 40||Age 60|

 *16 year old cost when added to parents’ policy, 18-year-old renter

 Drivers who have no violations on their record pay the lowest car insurance rates.
 Nationwide is the cheaper option if you have a clean driving record, but if you have any violations on your record, the cheapest company varies.
 We included a Progressive vs Nationwide comparison in the table below for average annual premiums based on driving record:

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|

 Nationwide and Progressive both offer a list of impressive car insurance discounts.
 However, each provider has different savings opportunities.
 Here are some of the unique and notable car insurance discounts available from each provider:

 - SmartRide — SmartRide is a usage-based insurance program from Nationwide that may let you earn an instant 10% discount when you sign up.
 The safer you drive, the higher the discounts you could get – which could be as high as 40%.

 - Safe driver discount — You may be able to take advantage of the safe driver discount if you have no accidents or major violations on your record for at least five years.